mandeep2195/SingleImageCompressor/README.md

 # SingleImageCompressor
  This Tool can be used to compress an Image File into a Desired size.

-Download the Repository
+Download the Repository.

-Extract the Zip file
+Extract the Zip file.

 Open the SingleImageCompressor.exe